-- What inks or substances were used to make the markings?
+- What inks or substances made the markings?
 What was the writing instrument?

 - Is the document a forgery?

 For civil cases outside of financial transactions and disputes around them, there are also a broad range of applications.
-For example, during a custody dispute, document examination could determine whether notes and communications one party accuses the other party of leaving are genuine.
-They can also be used to detect forgery if you suspect a contract was faked.
+During a custody dispute, for example, document examination could determine whether notes and communications are genuine.
+They can also detect forgery if you suspect a contract was fake.

-When forensic professionals specializing in document analysis are assigned their duties by a client, it doesn’t matter if the client is a public entity like law enforcement or a private one like a corporate actor carrying out due diligence.
-The same scientific processes and professional ethics bind the examiner either way, and their duty is to uncover the truth about the document’s provenance and history, not to take sides in the dispute itself.
+For forensic professionals specializing in document analysis, it doesn’t matter if the client is a public entity like law enforcement or a private one like a corporate actor carrying out due diligence.
+The same scientific processes and professional ethics bind the examiner either way.
+Their duty is to uncover the truth about the document’s provenance and history, not to take sides.

-Since document examination techniques require a range of samples, the examiner may request additional materials like writing samples from the parties involved, or samples from the machine in question.
+Since document examination techniques require a range of samples, the examiner may request additional materials like writing samples from the parties, or samples from the machine in question.
 Using these extra examples is the key to the technique, because the name of the game is close comparison.
-Machines that print documents have unique quirks that play out in their product, and by knowing how to look for the production characteristics caused by the machine, one can pinpoint whether two documents came from the same machine.
+Machines that print documents have unique quirks that play out in their product, and by knowing how to look for the production characteristics of that machine, one can pinpoint whether two documents came from the same machine.
 The more points of comparison, the better the match, just like with fingerprint analysis.